-He authored or co-authored several articles in very high impact factor peer-reviewed journals (i.e. Science, Advanced Materials, Nano Letters, ACS Nano), books and international conference proceedings.
-He is member of the IEEE-RAS (Robotics and Automation Society), and IEEE-EDS (Electronic Devices Society).
+I authored or co-authored 50+ peer reviewed publications, including articles, book chapters, and international conference proceedings.
+I am member of the IEEE-RAS (Robotics and Automation Society), and IEEE-EDS (Electronic Devices Society).
 IEEE Nanotechnology Council, and IEEE Sensors Council.